fciuffetelli/bikeshare_udacity/README.md

 fciuffetelli/bikeshare_udacity :wave::smile:

 ### Description
-This project gives useful statistics about the usage of bikeshare bikes :bike:in different cities :city_sunset: .
-Below main functions:
+This project gives useful statistics about the usage of bikeshare bikes in different cities :bike::city_sunset:

+*Software needed for project:*
+- Command Line
+- Python 3.6: see Credits section for recommended installation
+- NumPy: see Credits section for recommended installation
+- Pandas: see Credits section for recommended installation

+*Main functions:*

 **1. get_filters:** function gets input form the user to filter data being analyzed.
 User selects city, month, and day of the week.

-**2. load_data:** :bar_chart: function takes as input the filter specified by user and creates a pandas DataFrame.
+**2. load_data:** function takes as input the filter specified by user and creates a pandas DataFrame :bar_chart:

-**3. time_stats:** :calendar::clock130: Display statistics on travel times.
+**3. time_stats:** Display statistics on travel times.
 Provides input into the month, day, and hour with most trips.
-Also provides the count of trips for each.
+Also provides the count of trips for each :calendar::clock130:

-**4. station_stats:** :station::bicyclist: Displays statistics on the most popular stations to start, end, and combination start to end a trip.
-Provides count of trips for each.
+**4. station_stats:** Displays statistics on the most popular stations to start, end, and combination start to end a trip.
+Provides count of trips for each :station::bicyclist:

-**5. trip_duration_stats:** :watch::chart_with_upwards_trend: Displays statistics on the total and average trip duration.
+**5. trip_duration_stats:** Displays statistics on the total and average trip duratio :watch::chart_with_upwards_trend:

-**6. user_stats:** :couple::couple: Displays statistics on users including count of user types, count of user gender, and youngest, oldest, and most common riders.
+**6. user_stats:**  Displays statistics on users including count of user types, count of user gender, and youngest, oldest, and most common riders :couple:

 **7. display_data:** gives user option see to raw data.